-- Step 1: First eliminate all symbols that aren't generating and all rules that use them. - Step 2: Then eliminate all symbols that aren't reachable in the grammar produced by Step 1, and all rules that use them Call the resulting grammar G'.
-Then the language derived from G' is the same as the language derived from G and all of the non-terminal symbols in G' are both reachable and generating.
+- Step 1: Eliminate all symbols that aren't generating and all rules that use them. - Step 2: Eliminate all symbols that aren't reachable in the grammar produced by Step 1, and all rules that use them - Call the resulting grammar G'.
+Then the language derived from G' is the same as the language derived from G and all of the nonterminal symbols in G' are both reachable and generating.